This post contains affiliate links to products. We may receive a commission for purchases made through these links

 What is an Inciting Incident?

 Put simply, an inciting incident is a story event that sets off the conflict of your plot.
-Everything that comes before your inciting incident is what we call exposition.
+Everything that comes before your inciting incident is setup, or exposistion.
 Here, you’re giving your reader background information on characters, setting, etc. Will talk more about exposition later.

-The truth is, a writer can place an inciting incident anywhere they like as long as it’s in the first act of the narrative.
-But, every writer needs to hook their reader early.
-This is especially true in film and television.
+The truth is a writer can place an inciting incident anywhere they like as long as it’s in the first act of the narrative.
+But, every writer needs to hook their reader, or viewer, early.

 Think of the pre-credit scenes of any James Bond movie.
 They’ll be action, gadgets, chase scenes, and explosions.
 All designed to titillate the audience.
 A cold open may or may not have anything to do with the plot of the story.
 But, It’s a great way to get people interested.